 A weaker example of this trope is the final boss.
 He's pretty easy until you get to his final form.
 His final form can multi-spam attacks, which are mostly multi-target attacks; plus his HP is so high, that you'll most likely be half-dead before you can even damage his LP.
 Acupuncture, Reverse Delta, and Shadow Shot will save your life.

-They Wasted a Perfectly Good Plot - The game tries its best to recreate the experience of playing a Tabletop RPG, using several game mechanics and a board game representation which try to emulate what you might see and do when doing a Dungeon Crawl with a Real LifeGame Master.
+They Wasted a Perfectly Good Plot - The game tries its best to recreate the experience of playing a Tabletop RPG, using several game mechanics and a board game representation which try to emulate what you might see and do when Dungeon Crawling with a Real LifeGame Master.
 They used a design philosophy of deliberately making things as abstract as possible and leaving the player's imagination to fill in the details of the setting.
 Unfortunately, they took this too far, and didn't give the player's imagination enough information to even get started, completely ruining the effect they were trying for.